redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

     $.description_embeddings AS vector VECTOR FLAT 6 TYPE FLOAT32 DIM 768 DISTANCE_METRIC COSINE
 {{< /clients-example >}}

-Here's a break down of the `VECTOR` schema field definition:
+Here is a breakdown of the `VECTOR` schema field definition:

 * `$.description_embeddings AS vector`: The vector field's JSON path and its field alias `vector`.
 * `FLAT`: Specifies the indexing method, which is either a flat index or a hierarchical navigable small world graph (`HNSW`).
-* `TYPE FLOAT32`: Sets the type of a vector compontent, in this case a 32 Bit floating point number.
+* `TYPE FLOAT32`: Sets the type of a vector component, in this case a 32-bit floating point number.
 * `DIM 768`: The length or dimension of the embeddings, which you determined previously to be `768`.
-* `DISTANCE_METRIC COSINE`: The distance function is in this case [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
+* `DISTANCE_METRIC COSINE`: The distance function is, in this example, [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

 You can find further details about all these options in the [vector reference documentation](/docs/interact/search-and-query/advanced-concepts/vectors/).

 ### 2. Check the state of the index

-The indexing process runs in the background after the index was created.
-In a short amount of time, all JSON documents should be indexed and ready to be queried.
-To validate that, use the [FT.INFO](https://redis.io/commands/ft.info/) command to check some information and statistics of the index.
+As soon as you execute the [FT.CREATE(https://redis.io/commands/ft.create/) command, the indexing process runs in the background.
+In a short time, all JSON documents should be indexed and ready to be queried.
+To validate that, you can use the [FT.INFO](https://redis.io/commands/ft.info/) command, which provides details and statistics about the index.
 Of particular interest are the number of documents successfully indexed and the number of failures:

 {{< clients-example search_vss validate_index >}}
 FT_INFO idx:bikes_vss